AntoFratta/DVARF/README.md

    - The IoU is ≥ 0.5
    - The ground truth has not already been matched to another prediction

 2. **Per-Class IoU**: For each of the three classes (crashed car, person, undamaged car), we calculate the mean IoU over all True Positives for that class.
-If a class has zero True Positives, its IoU medio is 0.0.
+If a class has zero True Positives, its its mean IoU is 0.0.

 3. **Overall Mean IoU**: The arithmetic mean of the three per-class IoU values.
 This provides a single metric that reflects both localization quality and class-specific performance.